Jay D. Keener, MD – Fellowship Director

 All application materials should be submitted directly through the SF Match website: SF Match – Orthopaedic Shoulder & Elbow

-The fellow will be a member of the faculty at Washington University School of Medicine with an appointment as instructor.
-The Washington University facility includes the new Center for Shoulder and Elbow Surgery with clinical space for outpatient visits, radiology, research, and fellow office space.
-There is access to an arthroscopy wet lab with two stations equipped to perform cadaveric shoulder and/or elbow arthroscopic procedures, as well as a state of the art conference facility.
-The fellow can anticipate independent activity conducting Adult Upper Extremity Clinics or VA Shoulder and Elbow Clinics, and operating on Barnes-Jewish Hospital emergency or VA cases.
-Educational activities include weekly indications conference, weekly didactic lectures, an anatomical dissection program, and monthly journal club.
+The fellow will be a member of the faculty at Washington University School of Medicine with an appointment as an Attending.
+Clinical care is provided at Barnes Jewish Hospital, the Orthopedic Outpatient Center and Barnes Jewish West County Hospital.
+The fellows provide shoulder and elbow care at the John Cochran Veterans Administration Medical Center.
+Fellows will also participate in a weekly cadaver lab session in the Shoulder and Elbow Service cadaver lab which has two stations equipped to perform cadaveric shoulder and elbow arthroscopic procedures, as well as a state-of-the-art conference room.
+The fellows can anticipate independent activity conducting VA Shoulder and Elbow Clinics, and operating on Barnes-Jewish Hospital emergency or VA cases.
+Educational activities include weekly indications conference, didactic lectures, and an cadaver lab as well as a monthly journal club.
 Participation in research projects is encouraged.
-Clinical experience will provide shoulder and elbow training and opportunities to contribute to the educational program for residents and medical students.
+Shoulder and elbow fellows will also lead educational opportunities in the clinical and didactic setting for residents and medical students.
 This program is part of the Shoulder & Elbow SF Match process.
-Interviews will be conducted Friday, February 1, 2019.
+Interviews will be conducted Friday, March 3, 2023.